-Monday, September 3 is Labor Day.
-It’s a day that we as Americans can celebrate all those who came before us to fight for 40-hour work weeks, weekends, breaks, paid vacation, minimum wage, FMLA, sick leave, and child labor laws.
+Monday, September 2 is Labor Day.
+It’s a day that we as Americans can celebrate all those who came before us to fight for our fair labor laws: 40-hour work weeks, weekends, breaks, paid vacation, minimum wage, FMLA, sick leave, and child labor laws.
 What a joyous holiday to celebrate!

 Unfortunately, around the globe, not all people are afforded this type of workers rights.
 People struggle to make ends meet.
 Children work to help provide for their families.
 Parents work endless hours or risk losing their jobs.
 Lack of skills training traps families in poverty.
 Food for the Hungry works to fight against child labor, and provide jobs skills training that empower people to work toward a better future.
 And we know you care about fair labor too!